ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-To avoid this circumstance, Domain Owners wishing to have a specific DMARC Policy Record applied to a given [Author Domain]{#author-domain) longer than eight labels **MUST** publish a DMARC Policy Record at that domain's location in the DNS namespace, as such records are always queried for by Mail Receivers that participate in DMARC.
-In the above example, this would mean publishing a DMARC Policy Record at the name
+To avoid this circumstance, Domain Owners wishing to have a specific DMARC Policy Record applied to a given [Author Domain]{#author-domain) longer than eight labels **MUST** publish a DMARC Policy Record at that domain's location in the DNS namespace, as such records are always queried for by Mail Receivers that participate in DMARC before the Tree Walk begins.
+In the above example, this would mean publishing a DMARC Policy Record at the name "\_dmarc.mail.a.b.c.d.e.f.g.example.com.".
-\_dmarc.mail.a.b.c.d.e.f.g.example.com.

 ##  PSO Actions {#pso-actions}

-In addition to the DMARC Domain Owner actions, if a [PSO](#public-suffix-operator) publishes a DMARC Policy Record it **MUST** include the psd tag (see (#policy-record-format)) with a value of "y" ("psd=y").
+In addition to the DMARC Domain Owner actions, if a [PSO](#public-suffix-operator) publishes a DMARC Policy Record it **MUST** include the "psd" tag (see (#policy-record-format)) with a value of "y" ("psd=y").

 ##  Mail Receiver Actions {#mail-receiver-actions}